This Is Football 2004

 This Is Football 2004, known as World Tour Soccer 2005 in North America, is a sports video game developed by London Studio and published by Sony Computer Entertainment in Europe and 989 Sports in North America exclusively for PlayStation 2.

+Most teams are unlicensed except for Spanish La Liga teams and Austrian Bundesliga teams.

 Reception

 This is Football 2004 received "mixed or average" reviews, according to review aggregator Metacritic.